AC Monza: Badge

 The Corona Ferrea has been used in Monza's badges since 1920.

 Monza's first crest was designed in 1920: it depicted a blue shield with a red border, with a golden Corona Ferrea inside.
-The text "AC Monza" was written in black inside a white horizontal band on top of the shield.
+The text "AC Monza" was written in black inside a white horizontal band above the shield.
 The crest remained in use until 1932, when Monza's colours changed to red and white.
 In 1933, the badge became circular and was vertically divided into red and white halves, and included golden initials ACM with the crown at the bottom.
 During the 1937–38 season, the badge's shape was changed from a circle to an oval, keeping the same details.
 It stayed the same until 1945, following World War II, when it changed to a rectangular shape that was divided into red and white halves.
 The white half on the left featured the club's name and the founding year, while the crown was placed in the red half.

-Following Monza's promotion to the Serie B in 1951, the crest again became oval shaped and the text's orientation was changed from vertical to horizontal.
+Following Monza's promotion to Serie B in 1951, the crest again became oval shaped and the text's orientation was changed from vertical to horizontal.
 This design lasted five years until Monza's merger with Simmenthal, when the logo became more detailed; the badge was shaped like an ox head, including the horns.
 The colours were placed diagonally, similarly to the 1951 crest, with the letters S (for Simmenthal) and M (Monza) being placed on top of each other in the badge's centre.
 The crown was placed above the letters.
 After the end of the merger in 1966, the badge became a stylised golden Corona Ferrea with red details.
 The epigraph of the club's name was placed in the inner circle.
 In 1984, Monza's logo went back to a rectangular shape.
 A white inverted chevron was placed inside, with the words "Calcio" and "Monza" placed on each side of the chevron.
 A vertical sword, a reference to Estorre Visconti, was placed inside the downwards-pointing triangle formed by the chevron.
 The crown formed the hilt of the sword.